Your tool kit

-The Bush Fire Prone Land Tool is designed to assist in determining if your property is in a bush fire prone area.
-There are specific rules and regulations which must be followed if you are developing in a bush fire prone area.
+The Bush Fire Prone Land Tool is designed to assist in determining if your property is on bush fire prone land.
+There are specific rules and regulations which must be followed if you are developing on bush fire prone land.

 Bush Fire Home Assessment Tool

 The Bush Fire Home Assessment Tool is designed to help you to make an informed decisions when making your bush fire survival plan, such as whether to leave early or to stay and defend your property.